miroslavpopovic/aspnetcore-workshop/docs/08-testing-and-documentation.md

 At this point, we are only interested in API documentation, so let's focus on providing a documentation for our API.
 We'll be using NSwag library, although there are others, like Swashbuckle.

 Install `NSwag.AspNetCore` NuGet package to `TimeTracker` project.
-Also install `Microsoft.AspNetCore.Mvc.NewtonsoftJson` NuGet package (don't forget to include pre-release) as it is a requirement by NSwag.
+Also install `Microsoft.AspNetCore.Mvc.NewtonsoftJson` NuGet package as it is a requirement by NSwag.

 Add a new services extension to `Extensions\ServiceCollectionExtensions`: